 30% affordable housing will be expected in Penistone and Dodworth and Rural West, 20% in Darton and Barugh, 10% in Bolton, Goldthorpe, Thurnscoe, Hoyland, Wombwell, Darfield, North Barnsley and Royston, South Barnsley and Worsbrough and Rural East.

-is in We would therefore expect the proposed scheme to deliver 10% affordable homes.
+The site is in the Hoyland, Wombwell & Darfield sub-market area, therefore we would expect the proposed scheme to deliver 10% affordable homes.

 The Planning Statement suggests the site could accommodate between 165 and 180 properties.
-Although the Planning Statement references the requirement for 10% affordable housing and tenure percentages, it does not f the type of affordable housing to be provided.
+Although the Planning Statement references the requirement for 10% affordable housing and tenure percentages, it does not include details of the type of affordable housing to be provided.

-On a scheme of 165 to 180 dwellings, there would be a requirement for 17 affordable housing units.
+On a scheme of 165 to 180 dwellings, there would be a minimum requirement for 17 affordable housing units.

+Table 1 of the First Homes Technical Note recommends the following affordable housing tenure split.